Scroll Top

 Yes.
 Your practitioner may use their hands to put pressure on particular acupuncture points.
 They may also use a variety of mechanical devices to stimulate affected areas, such as cupping, as well as moxibustion — warming the desired area by burning herbs.

-How Long Does a Treatment Last?
+How Long is a Treatment?

 How Many Sessions Do I Need?